Laboratoire-de-Chemoinformatique/ChemographyKit/DOCUMENTATION.md

 - **Translation support**: Multi-language documentation
 - **Plugin ecosystem**: Documentation for extensions

-This comprehensive documentation system provides a solid foundation for GTMKit users and contributors, following the proven patterns established by successful scientific software projects like SynPlanner.
+This comprehensive documentation system provides a solid foundation for ChemographyKit users and contributors, following the proven patterns established by successful scientific software projects like SynPlanner.